EvanElzenberger/UnstructuredDataAnalytics/README.md

 Learning Outcomes:
 - Identify and list terminology and considerations for big data projects.
-- Perform text analysis on textual data.
+- Perform sentiment analysis on textual data.
-- Perform network analysis on appropriate data.
+- Perform network analysis on categorized data.
 - Implement social media analytics using appropriate tools.
 - Recognize the benefits of combining disparate data sources for business decisions.

 Software:
 - IBM SPSS Modeler
-- Microsoft Excel
+- Microsoft Excel with NodeXL Developed by Social Media Research Foundation
-- Other open-source software
+- Open-source software such as [VADER](https://github.com/cjhutto/vaderSentiment)
-- NodeXL

 IBM SPSS Modeler Exam Grade: 92%
 - The provided exam focuses on performing text analytics using IBM SPSS Modeler on Airbnb reviews for listings in Denver.
 The goal is to extract insights from textual reviews and understand guests' experiences with Airbnb hosts.
 The exam covers various aspects of text mining, concept modeling, category modeling, text link analysis, and linguistic-based categorization.
 Exam used old dataset of reviews between August 2018 to December 2019.